MatanSilver/luabind/README.md

 C++20 does not have compile-time reflection.
 This means you can't know the names of struct fields at compile-time.
 That would have been a nice way to make tables with named fields.
-Instead, we can invent a "meta_struct" that uses clever compile-time processing to store field names at compile-time along with the other type information for the table elements.
+Instead, we can invent a "table" that uses clever compile-time processing to store field names at compile-time along with the other type information for the table elements.
 The end-result is similar to reflection: